Adopting a New Dog for a Busy Family

 Measure Those Energy Levels

-New adopters may believe this dog chose them to be their new owners, which is partly true.
+New adopters may believe this dog chose them as their new owners, which is partly true.

-Just know that high energy doesn’t go anywhere, and will most likely continue on for the rest of their lives.
+Just know that high energy doesn’t go anywhere and will most likely continue for the rest of their lives.

 Don’t have an active lifestyle for an energetic dog?
-Take a closer look at the more chilled out, lazy puppy off to the side.
+Could you look closer at the more chilled-out, lazy puppy off to the side?

 It’s all about picking the breed and dog that suits your lifestyle.